b-ryan/dotfiles/README.md

     ./install.sh

-It will create symlinks for all the dot-files in your home directory.
-If you don't want it to force the links to be created (in case those files already exist in your home directory), you can instead run
+It will create symlinks for all the dot-files in your home directory (but won't overwrite any existing files/links).
+If you want it to force the links to be created, you can run

-    ./install.sh --no-force
+    ./install.sh --force